retro16/acsi2stm/doc/build_pcb.md

   floppy power cable.
 If you have an external floppy, chances are you already have a Y cable.
 Be careful to insert it the right way.
 * Power via the USB serial converter.
 Put a jumper on J4 to use that solution.
+* Power via the onboard USB jack of the blue pill.
+For this you need to make some modifications on the blue pill itself, see [hardware.md](hardware.md)

 You can choose to omit some components such as the DC jack if you feel that you don't need that solution.